 Note that some amplifiers derive a bias supply from one of the HT legs, passing through a series capacitor or resistor and diode and then filter circuit.
 If a CT fuse is used for protection and opens, then charging pulses can circulate through the bias and B+ supplies leading to damage of bias electrolytic capacitors from reverse bias.
-In that situation, fusing each HT leg is recommended.
+In that situation fusing each HT leg is an option, or locating a fuse between the common cathodes of the diodes and the first filter capacitor (although the fuse holder then has to insulate against B+ dc).